GoNZooo/purescript-erl-simple-server/README.md

 import SimpleServer.GenServer (ServerPid)

-data Message = NoOp
+data Message = StartPhase1

+data Continue
+  = Phase1
+  | Phase2

 type State = { count :: Int }

 type Arguments = { initialCount :: Int }

-type Pid = ServerPid Message State
+type Pid = ServerPid Message State Continue
 ```

 ## Features not implemented (yet)

-#### `handleContinue`

-This is probably going to be implemented in time, but it's just not a priority at the moment.
-When
-added it will be a lot like `handleInfo` in that it's passed in at `startLink` time in the spec
-and it will have its type checked so we can only handle valid `Continue` values.
+#### Proper `stop` reasons & `terminate` callback

+`stop` is supported but only for standard reasons.
+Custom stop reasons will be added and these will
+then be supported along with the `terminate` callback to execute actions when a server is stopped.

 Made with [`purerl`](https://github.com/purerl/purerl).